necatimertmetin/necatimertmetin/README.md

 ## 🚀 Projects

-You can see my projects, including GitHub Pages enabled ones, on the following link:
+You can see my GitHub Pages enabled projects, on the following link:

 - **[My Projects](https://necatimertmetin.github.io/my-projects/)**